 The skis used on this trip will be metal edged classic track skis, or classic track skis with half-metal edge and with NNN BC bindings.
 The type of ski the Norwegians call a ‘fjell’ ski which means 'mountain' ski.
 The hire shop normally supplies Fischer XC E99 ski with metal edges, or similar.
 We use this type of ski as we may encounter tracks that have not been ‘cut’.
 We generally use waxing skis on this route, rather than fishscale, but we would not exclude you from bringing fish-scales if they are appropriate for the terrain.
 If you have your own skis we would ask that you contact us for clarification.
 You will also need ‘climbing skins’ and we supply these free of charge.

 If you require ski hire we will arrange hire in Geilo.
-The hire cost for 6 days is expected to be around 1050 NOK.
+The hire cost for 6 days for winter 2021 is 1110 NOK.
 If the number of people hiring is 4 or less, then your skis can be posted back at the end of the trip from the Post Office in Eggedal, which is open till 1800hrs on a Saturday.
 The postage cost will be covered by the person who is hiring the equipment and is expected to be around 350-400 NOK per person.
 This is based on being no more than 10 kgs (22 lbs) in weight.

 If you are skiing at a level sufficient to book this trip then you probably ski every year, and may find it better value to think about buying your own boots, and skis.
 Whatever you decide please discuss with us to ensure that any hire or purchased skis and boots are the correct type for the trip.
 Be aware that if you already have boots you need to check with us that they will fit the bindings on the hire skis which are NNN BC.